It is an island rich in cultural heritage and particularly wild beauty that impresses visitors from the very first moment of their arrival.

 The Easter roast: goat or lamb stuffed with rice, roasted entrails, and herbs (dill and rosemary).

-The local Amorgos kavourma: made from pork, the fat of which is preserved in a cool place and used to make omelets.
+The local Amorgos kavourma: is made from pork, the fat of which is preserved in a cool place and used to make omelets.

 Tiropitakia (small cheese pies) of Amorgos are cooked in a frying pan, and also hortopitakia (small pies made with chard, spring onions, fennel, and mint).